 If these support networks are limited or unable to meet your needs, consider seeking out supports in the community.
 Suggestions include:

-- Contact a telephone helpline for families and carers of people with OCD and anxiety conditions.
+- Contact a telephone helpline for families and carers of people with OCD and anxiety conditions, such as the ARCVIC OCD and Anxiety Helpline Tel, 1300 269 438.

 - Attend a support group for families and friends in similar situations.